simsoll/frontend-first-assignment/handover.md

 * Book: Designing Web Navigation
 * Inspiration: www.awwwards.com
 * Use tabs instead of a navigation bar
+ * Why?
+Found out where in [Krug] this is mentioned!
 * Fonts
  * http://www.1001fonts.com/
  * Adobe typekit